Neonatal Intensive Care Unit

 The Only Level III Neonatal Intensive Care Unit (NICU) on the Mississippi Gulf Coast

 At Memorial Hospital, we are prepared for the unexpected when you’re expecting.
 The Birthplace is dedicated to creating a comfortable, joyous experience, but should the need arise, the only Level III Neonatal Intensive Care Unit (NICU) on the Mississippi Coast is available at Memorial for sick infants and newborns.

 The Children’s of Mississippi Neonatal Intensive Care Unit (NICU) cares for sick infants and newborns in Gulfport and surrounding communities.
-The only unit on the Mississippi Gulf Coast, the Memorial NICU is staffed by board-certified neonatologists.
+The only level III unit on the Mississippi Gulf Coast, the Memorial NICU is staffed by board-certified neonatologists.